eccenca/cmem-plugin-shapes/cmem_plugin_shapes/doc/shapes_doc.md

 **<a id="parameter_doc_import_shapes">Import the output graph into the central Shapes Catalog</a>**

 Import the SHACL shapes graph in the CMEM Shapes catalog by adding an `owl:imports` statement to the central CMEM Shapes Catalog.
-If not imported, the new shapes are not activated and used.
+If the graph is not imported, the new shapes are not activated and used.

-**<a id="parameter_doc_prefix_cc">Additionally fetch namespace prefixes from prefix.cc</a>**
+**<a id="parameter_doc_prefix_cc">Fetch namespace prefixes from prefix.cc</a>**

 Attempt to fetch namespace prefixes from prefix.cc instead of from the local database.
 If this fails, fall back on local database.
 Prefixes defined in the Corporate Memory project will override prefixes defined in the external database.

 WARNING: Enabling this flag reveals information to an external service.